fcpp-experiments/oldnbr-evaluation/README.md

-# FCPP Starting Exercises
+# FCPP oldnbr case study

-Quick-start aggregate computing exercises.
-The exercises themselves are described in the [run/exercises.cpp](https://github.com/fcpp/fcpp-exercises/blob/master/run/exercises.cpp) file.
+Quick-start aggregate computing `oldnbr` case study.
 All commands below are assumed to be issued from the cloned git repository folder.
 For any issues, please contact [Giorgio Audrito](mailto:giorgio.audrito@unito.it).

 ## References